Recommendations for the Best Turkey Broadheads

 The 1 5/8-inch cutting diameter of the Z-Force and 1 3/4-inch cutting diameter of the Jak-Hammer are great turkey broadheads creates a better chance of inflicting the kind of damage needed for a clean kill and recovery of a gobbler.
 It can be a huge benefit for bowhunters who do everything right until, for whatever reason, they release an arrow slightly off target.
 The huge cutting diameter is what you want because the kill zones – whether it is a heart/lung, neck, or spine shot – are so small on a turkey.

 The angle of blades of the Z-Force and Jak-Hammer, when fully deployed, efficiently slice through the armor of a turkey and does major damage to the vitals.

-If you prefer fixed-blade heads, however, the Hammer SST is a good choice for turkeys.
-Its 1 3/16-inch cutting diameter is perfect for using in states with regulations that prohibit mechanical broadheads or the use of traditional bows delivering lower kinetic energy.
+If you prefer fixed-blade heads, the Hammer SST is great for turkeys.
+Its 1-3/16-inch cutting diameter is perfect for using in states with broadhead regulations prohibit mechanical broadheads or for using with traditional bows delivering lower kinetic energy.